Svetac

 Sveti Andrija ([svȇtī ǎndrija], meaning "Saint Andrew"), often called Svetac ([sʋěːtat͡s], meaning "saint"), is an island in the Croatian part of the Adriatic Sea.

-It is situated 14 nmi from Komiža (a town on the island of Vis).
+Svetac is situated 14 nmi from Komiža (a town on the island of Vis).
 It is uninhabited, although it used to have permanent residents.
+Approximately 300 meters off the southwest coast of the island there is the islet of Kamnik, and further on the open sea there is the volcanic island called Jabuka.
+About 2.5 km to the southeast there is the small volcanic island of Brusnik.

+History

 Svetac was inhabited in prehistoric era, as evidenced by archeological remains, the oldest of which were found in Tovorski bod, a cave in the south part of the island.
 A Benedictine monastery built on the island was abandoned in late 15th or early 16th century.
 In 1760, a small pine tar factory was opened.
-After the pine forest on the island was completely cut down, the factory was closed, and Svetac was acquired by members of Zanki family, who settled there.
-The population census on Svetac from 1951 was around 60, all members of Zanki family.
-The last one of the group who lived there all year round was Antonija Zanki, an elderly woman who died in 2001.
-Now members of Zanki family effectively live there four to six months a year, from late spring to autumn, still keeping up the houses of their grandfathers, fishing, making red wine and olive oil.
-Most of members of Zanki family who own this, biggest private island in Adriatic, live in Komiža now (14 nm east).
-Taking the fact that island is in open seas, without any natural protected bay, gives even greater respect to members of this family who managed to survive there for centuries, and furthermore created a special kind of living, especially today.
+After the pine forest on the island was completely cut down, the factory was closed, and Svetac was acquired by members of the Zanki family, who settled there.
+The population census on Svetac from 1951 was around 60, all members of the Zanki family.
+The last one of the group that lived there all year round was Antonija Zanki, an elderly woman who died in 2001.
+Now members of the Zanki family effectively live there four to six months a year, from late spring to autumn, still keeping up the houses of their grandfathers, fishing, making red wine and olive oil.
+Most members of the Zanki family who own this, largest private island in Adriatic, live in Komiža now (14 nm east).
+Svetac island is in open seas, without any natural protected bay, and members of the Zanki family survived there for centuries.